NVGS LogoNapa Valley Genealogical Society

 by Mark Perkins

 The journey continues!
-Our antique quilt from Depression-era New England is less than four months away from settling in someone’s home in present-day California.
+Our antique quilt from Depression-era New England will soon settle in someone’s home in present-day California.
 The lucky person’s name will be drawn at the NVGS Holiday Reception on December 11, 2024.

 Raffle tickets sell for $5 a piece or three for $10.